NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/README.md

 ## Overview

 The NVIDIA [Biomedical AI-Q Research Agent Developer Blueprint](https://build.nvidia.com/nvidia/biomedical-aiq-research-agent) allows you to create a deep research agent with virtual screening capabilities that can run on-premise, allowing anyone to create detailed research reports using on-premise data and web search.
 This developer blueprint is built on top of the [AI-Q NVIDIA Research Assistant Blueprint](https://build.nvidia.com/nvidia/aiq).
-We have added capabilities from the [Virtual Screening Blueprint](https://build.nvidia.com/nvidia/generative-virtual-screening-for-drug-discovery) in addition to the research capability, so that when a biomedical research is investigating a condition or disease, with a target protein and recent small-molecule therapy, virtual screening can help with discovering novel small-molecule therapies through molecular generation and docking.
-This developer blueprint serves as a demonstration on how you could add in your own additional custom functionalities that may not be virtual screening, to the existing research and report generation functionalities in the foundational [AI-Q NVIDIA Research Assistant Blueprint](https://build.nvidia.com/nvidia/aiq).
+We have added capabilities from the [Virtual Screening Blueprint](https://build.nvidia.com/nvidia/generative-virtual-screening-for-drug-discovery) in addition to the research capability, so that when a biomedical researcher is investigating a condition or disease, with a target protein and recent small-molecule therapy, virtual screening can help with discovering novel small-molecule therapies through guided molecular generation and docking.
+This developer blueprint serves as a demonstration on how you could add in your own custom functionalities that may not be virtual screening, to the existing research and report generation functionalities in the foundational [AI-Q NVIDIA Research Assistant Blueprint](https://build.nvidia.com/nvidia/aiq).

 ## Table of Contents